amchavan/angular-training/README.md

 </div>
 ```

-To improve the appearance of the button bar (_utilities-bar.component.css_):
+We improve the appearance of the button bar and push it to the right side (_utilities-bar.component.css_):
 ```css
 .btn-group-vertical .btn {
     margin-top: 6px;